 How to understand and reduce failed payments

 There are a variety of reasons why your customers’ payments may have failed or been declined.
-Airwallex aims to protect your business from fraudulent payments, while minimising the loss of declined payments that are legitimate payments.
-Minimising fraudulent payments is important to avoid loss of revenue, time and fees with handling disputes and risk of suspension from payment schemes if your payments are deemed high risk.
+Airwallex aims to protect your business from fraudulent payments while minimising the loss of declined payments that are legitimate.
+Minimising fraudulent payments is important to avoid loss of revenue, time and fees with handling disputes and the risk of suspension from payment schemes if your payments are deemed high risk.

 We are continually looking for ways to improve our payment success rates with machine learning, experimentation, issuer and network outreach.